RayParkerBassPlayer/oc_test/README.md

 ## Bonus Features
 * Zip code selection has now been implemented.
+* Email a link to the shingle link added.

 ### Setup
 The chromedriver needs to be installed to be able to run the tests.
 If you're running HomeBrew, the following is all that you should have to do outside of a normal Rails app installation.